Do Kayak Paddles Float? 2026 Guide to Paddle Buoyancy

 Aluminum Paddles: The Sinkers

-Remember my buddy's submarine paddle?
+Remember my buddy's submarine paddle from Lake Austin?
 That was aluminum.
-These budget-friendly options are everywhere because they're cheap and durable, but here's the truth bomb: aluminum shafts on their own will sink like a stone.
+These budget-friendly options are everywhere because they're cheap and durable, but here's the truth: aluminum shafts on their own will sink like a stone.
 The only thing keeping them afloat is those plastic blades on the ends, and even then, it's a close call.

 I tested my old Carlisle aluminum paddle in my pool last month.
 With the blades flat on the surface, it floated – barely.
 But turn it vertical or let one blade dip?
 Down it went.
-The hollow aluminum shaft does trap some air, but it's fighting a losing battle against the metal's weight.
-If you're paddling with aluminum, a quality paddle leash is non-negotiable.
+The hollow aluminum shaft does trap some air, but it's fighting a losing battle against the metal's weight and density.
+If you're paddling with aluminum, a quality paddle leash is absolutely non-negotiable.

 Fiberglass Paddles: The Reliable Floaters

 My Werner fiberglass paddle has been my go-to for five years, and for good reason.
 Fiberglass paddles hit that sweet spot of performance and floatability.
-The composite material is naturally buoyant, and when combined with the hollow shaft design, these paddles float comfortably.
+The composite materials are naturally more buoyant than metal, and when combined with the hollow shaft design, these paddles float comfortably with room to spare.

 Carbon Fiber Paddles: The High-Performance Floaters